 Apart from the sound, another reason this kit works great in a studio is the size of the drums.
 It’s a 7-piece kit, so you have plenty of configuration options to choose from.
 You could set the whole kit up or mix and match the drums to get another comfortable setup.

 It has all the high-quality features that you’d expect from DW such as the HLVT shell technology, True-Pitch tuning rods, and MAG throw-off on the snare drum.
+Not forgetting the exceptional build quality across the board.

 The DW Collector’s Purpleheart is one of the best-sounding drum kits available, and it’s a pure delight both sonically and visually.

-- Incredible sounding drums
+- Incredible sounding drums with excellent dynamic range

 - Different setup options thanks to the large number of drums

-- Impressive low to mid-range tones
+- Impressive low to mid-range tones with lots of attack

 - Spectacularly expensive